Saab AB: Svenska Aeroplan Aktiebolaget (SAAB)

+Saab AB

 In May 1965, the company name was changed to Saab AB to reflect its broad range of activities.

 In 1968 Saab AB merged with the Swedish lorry, bus and heavy-duty diesel engine manufacturer Scania-Vabis, and became Saab-Scania AB.

 In 1990 General Motors bought 51% of the car division Saab Automobile, and acquired the rest a decade later.

 In 1991 Investor AB completed a leveraged buyout of Saab-Scania AB.
 Investor AB acquired all the outstanding shares in Saab-Scania for approximately SEK 21 billion.
 Saab-Scania became a wholly owned subsidiary of Investor AB and the company was de-listed.

 In 1995 Saab-Scania was divided by Investor AB into two independent companies, de-merging into Scania AB and Saab AB.
 The intention by Investor AB was to broaden ownership in the two companies later.
 Following the sale of 50% of the car division Saab Automobile AB to General Motors, the main reason behind the merger with lorry manufacturer Scania-Vabis in 1968 had disappeared.

 Also in 1995 Saab Military Aircraft and British Aerospace (now BAE Systems) formed the joint venture company Saab-BAe Gripen AB, to manufacture, market and support Gripen internationally.
 This co-operation was extended in 2001 with the formation of Gripen International for the same purpose.
-From 1998 until 2005 British Aerospace/BAE was the largest shareholder in Saab following its acquisition of a 35% stake from Investor AB.
+From 1998 until 2005, British Aerospace/BAE was the largest shareholder in Saab following its acquisition of a 35% stake from Investor AB.
 In January 2005, BAE Systems reduced its shareholding to 20%.
 Investor AB maintained a 20% share.